Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Global Gauge Symmetries as the Physical Gauge Group

 \section{Global Gauge Symmetries as the Physical Gauge Group}

 The aim of this Section is to explain how global gauge symmetries arise as the group of physical symmetries in Yang-Mills theory, and in particular electromagnetism, with boundary conditions.
 To this end, we begin with an overview of the philosophical terminology surrounding the physical status of gauge symmetries in Section \ref{gfgt}, focussing on the distinction between two conceptions of the term `gauge', one mathematical and the other interpretative.
-In Section \ref{gps} we then introduce various subgroups of the gauge group and explain how a certain quotient of two of these subgroups should be viewed as the group of physical gauge symmetries.
+In Section \ref{sec:DESglobal} we then explain how global gauge symmetries can exhibit direct empirical significance.
+Finally, in Section \ref{gps} we introduce various subgroups of the gauge group and explain how a certain quotient of two of these subgroups should be viewed as the group of physical gauge symmetries, and how this quotient equals the global gauge group.